jmicko/coinbot/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## New Client Scripts

+The above scripts will work for the server and the old client that was built with create-react-app.\
+There are new scripts for the new client that was built with Vite.\
+Once the client rewrite is complete, the old client will be removed along with the old scripts.\
+For the new client, you can move to the client directory and run the following scripts:

+### `npm run dev` in the client directory

+Runs the client in development mode.\
+NOT TO BE CONFUSED WITH THE SERVER DEV SCRIPT.
+Make sure you are in the client directory.\
+When the rewrite is complete, the server scripts will be moved to the server directory to avoid confusion.\
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.\
+you can also run `npm run dev -- --host` to make the server available on your local network.

+### `npm run build` in the client directory

+Builds the client for production to the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run lint`

+Runs the linter on the client code.
+This is not automatically run on the dev script, so you will need to run it occasionally unless your editor is configured to do it for you.

+### `npm run preview`

+Runs the client in production mode to preview the build locally.\

 # Technologies used